tekknolagi/tekknolagi.github.com/_drafts/2020-10-22-compiling-a-lisp-11.md

 }
 ```

-I said this would be like `let`, and what I meant by that was that, like `let`
+I said this would be like `let`.
+What I meant by that was that, like `let`
 bodies, code objects have "locals" --- the formal parameters.
 We have to bind
 the names of the parameters to successive stack locations, as per our calling
 convention.